LA Actor Zachary Horwitz Arrested In $227M Ponzi Scheme

 LOS ANGELES (CBSLA) – A 34-year-old Los Angeles actor has been arrested, accused of bilking investors out of a staggering $227 million in an elaborate movie-related Ponzi scheme.

-Zachary Joseph Horowitz of Beverlywood — who went by the screen name Zach Avery — was arrested Monday by the FBI on allegations that he convinced several investment firms to give him nearly a quarter-billion dollars over five years that he falsely claimed was being used to acquire global licensing rights to distribute films to streaming services like Netflix and HBO.READ MORE: Lucas Lepejian, Co-Owner Of Tinhorn Flats In Burbank, Arrested A Third Time This Month
+Zachary Joseph Horwitz of Beverlywood — who went by the screen name Zach Avery — was arrested Monday by the FBI on allegations that he convinced several investment firms to give him nearly a quarter-billion dollars over five years that he falsely claimed was being used to acquire global licensing rights to distribute films to streaming services like Netflix and HBO.READ MORE: San Bernardino Co.
+Launches New Illegal Fireworks Reporting System In Wake Of Ontario Explosion

 He was taken into custody on federal wire fraud charges.

 He provided investors with fake license agreements and fake distribution agreements with Netflix and HBO.
-Both companies have said they had no such deals with Horowitz, the U.S. attorney’s office said.
+Both companies have said they had no such deals with Horwitz, the U.S. attorney’s office said.

-The investors gave him six-month and one-year promissory notes that were each supposed to go towards acquiring the rights to a specific film.READ MORE: LA Sheriff To Release Findings In Tiger Woods Crash Investigation Wednesday
+The investors gave him six-month and one-year promissory notes that were each supposed to go towards acquiring the rights to a specific film.READ MORE: Due To Unfilled Appointments, Cal State LA Offering Walk Up Vaccinations To Anyone Age 18 And Older

 Instead, the money went to his exorbitant lifestyle, including the purchase of a $6 million Beverlywood home, prosecutors said.
 It also went to repay prior investors.